oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-open-api/helidon-open-api.md

 <details><summary><b>If you didn't see similar to the output above</b></summary>

-If you just saw the basic info that was returned when you initially did a curl to this URN the probability is that you hadn't completed the maven build on the process-class task before you re-started the storefront service.
-Stop the storefront service, make sure you've correctly run and finished the maven build and the console reports that the jandex has run and the build has been a success, then re-start the storefront application.
+If you just saw the basic info that was returned when you initially did a curl to this URN the probability is that you hadn't completed the maven build on the process-class goal before you re-started the storefront service.
+Stop the storefront service, make sure you've correctly run and finished the maven build on the process-class goal and the console reports that the jandex has run and the build has been a success, then re-start the storefront application.

 </p></details>
 ---